Knowledge cutoff: Information gaps

-Effective vs. reported cutoffs
+Effective vs. reported dates

-A research paper on arXiv indicates that a model's functional knowledge may not be uniformly limited by its stated cutoff date.
-This effective cutoff often differs for various subjects and is influenced by the distribution of information within the training data itself.
-Due to the high cost of retraining large language models, these models are rarely completely retrained to increase their knowledge cutoff.
-Some models can also use integrated search tools to access more recent information, which blurs the line of their inherent knowledge base.
-For example, GPT-4, can access its search tool and give real-time info.
+A study by Pęzik et al. at the University of Łódź indicated that a model's knowledge does not necessarily match its cutoff date.
+The effective cutoff, the date up to which it can reliably know information, often differs by subject and is influenced by the distribution of information within the training data; some topics may reflect later knowledge than others, and knowledge that predates the cutoff may be absent.
+Training data has uneven information across topics.
+Due to the high cost of retraining large language models, the models are rarely retrained to extend their knowledge cutoff.
+Some models can use integrated search tools to access more recent information, which makes it unclear if an answer comes from the model's original training or from a live search; GPT-4 can access its search tool and provide real-time information.

-Attempts to overcome knowledge cutoffs
+Mitigation strategies

 Retrieval-augmented generation

-RAG is a common technique used to overcome the limitations of a knowledge cutoff.
-In a RAG system, the language model is connected to an external knowledge base or search engine to retrieve live data.
-This architecture allows the model to find current information relevant to a query and incorporate it into its response, often with citations.
-Grounding a model in external data helps reduce the frequency of hallucinations and improves output accuracy.
-However, the external knowledge base might be outdated or contain biases, which may also lead to incorrect information or hallucinations.
-For example, Google AI Overviews have created false claims and the results are sometimes unreliable, since it either fail at understanding the source, or at generating the actual response properly.
-However, a method to mitigate this is to apply techniques like reinforcement learning from human feedback, which can improve the quality of a large language model's responses.
+Retrieval-augmented generation augments a large language model with updated data from external sources, allowing it to generate better-informed responses.
+In RAG, the language model is connected to an external knowledge base or search engine to retrieve live data.
+This allows the model to find current information relevant to a query and incorporate it into its response, with citations.
+Grounding a model in external data which ties a model's answers to its retrieved sources helps reduce the frequency of hallucinations and improves output accuracy.
+The external knowledge base might be outdated or contain biases, however, which may lead to incorrect information (or hallucinations).
+Google's AI Overviews has made false claims and provided unreliable results, since the model may misinterpret the sources it fetched or fail to retrieve high-quality sources.
+Retrieval alone cannot fully compensate for an outdated knowledge cutoff; the model's fundamental understanding is rooted in its training data.
+This can be mitigated with techniques such as reinforcement learning from human feedback, which aligns an AI model with human preferences; this technique can enhance the quality and reliability of a large language model's responses.

-Continual learning
+Incremental learning

-Another approach is continual learning, which involves methods like adapters and LoRA.
-These fine-tuning techniques permit efficient, incremental updates to a model without the high cost of a full retraining cycle.
-However, this does not give real-time awareness, since adding modules to the system may result in algorithmic bias and catastrophic forgetting, as the weights in the model become biased towards the new set of data.